tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

    :alt: Exporation journal.

-When the customer selected in the invoice is configured with an AFIP responsibility type :guilabel:`Cliente / Proveedor del Exterior` - :guilabel:`Ley N° 19.640`, Odoo automatically assigns the:
+When the customer selected in the invoice is configured with an AFIP responsibility type :guilabel:`Cliente / Proveedor del Exterior` - :guilabel:`Ley N° 19.640`, CoquiAPPs automatically assigns the:

 - Journal related to the exportation Web Service;